nsc-norway/suprDUPr/README.md

 ## fastdup

-Experimental tool for identifying duplicates reads on patterned Illumina flow cells.
+Tool for identifying duplicates reads in close physical proximity on patterned Illumina flow cells.

 The tool is designed to analyse FASTQ files with un-trimmed reads, in the format output by BCL conversion software (e.g. bcl2fastq).

+# Installation

+The tool requires a compiler compatible C++11

 # Alternative programs